JarenLewis/BrainFlash/README.md

-A functional website where users can create, edit, and delete flashcards.
+A full stack program where users can create, edit, tag, and assign flashcards to any deck you've created.